Climate Change Act 2008: Legislative progress

-Previous Bill
+Previous bill

-The 2008 Climate Change Bill was preceded by a Private Member's Bill of the same name drafted by Friends of the Earth and brought before Parliament on 7 April 2005.
+The 2008 Climate Change Bill was preceded by a Private member's bill of the same name drafted by Friends of the Earth and brought before Parliament on 7 April 2005.
 Although it received widespread support the Bill was unable to make progress as Parliament was dissolved ahead of the 2005 general election.

-Early Day Motion
+Early day motion

 Shortly after the 2005 general election, 412 of the 646 Members of Parliament signed an early day motion calling for a Climate Change Bill to be introduced, to include a requirement for 3% annual cuts in carbon emissions.
 Only three other early day motions had ever been signed by more than 400 MPs.

-Pre-Legislative Scrutiny
+Pre-legislative scrutiny

 The Labour Government announced the introduction of a Climate Change Bill in the Queen's speech, on 15 November 2006.
 The draft Bill was published on 13 March 2007, but proposed five-year 'carbon budgets' rather than the annual targets many had called for.
 The Government believe that varying weather conditions make annual targets impractical.

 The draft Bill was scrutinised by three parliamentary committees.
 A Joint Select Committee of 24 members from the House of Lords and the House of Commons, chaired by Lord Puttnam, was immediately established to scrutinize the Bill.
 The Environment, Food and Rural Affairs Select Committee of the House of Commons also carried out its own inquiry into the draft Bill, as did the Environmental Audit Committee.
 These Committees received evidence from a series of interested parties between April and July and cast votes on the final wording of their reports.

-Among the critics giving evidence was Lord Lawson who argued that the entire concept was counter-productive because humans would easily be able to adapt to the worst predictions of a 4-degree rise in temperature by the end of the century because, with an average world economic growth of 2%, they would be "seven times as well off as we are today", therefore it was not reasonable to impose a sacrifice on the "much poorer present generation".
+Among the critics giving evidence was Nigel Lawson who argued that the entire concept was counter-productive because humans would easily be able to adapt to the worst predictions of a 4-degree rise in temperature by the end of the century because, with an average world economic growth of 2%, they would be "seven times as well off as we are today", therefore it was not reasonable to impose a sacrifice on the "much poorer present generation".

 The Government response to the report was printed in October 2007.